(first posted 3/19/2012 as a rebuttal to my Deadly Sin on the same car)

 I’ll say this upfront so you’ll better understand my position: This is my favorite car of all time.

-Some crazed German automotive writer (who is bound to pop up sooner or later) told me that he believes the 1980-85 Cadillac Seville is one of GM’s Deadly Sins.
+German Austrian automotive writer (who is bound to pop up sooner or later) told me that he believes the 1980-85 Cadillac Seville is one of GM’s Deadly Sins.
 After I regained consciousness, I informed him he was crazy and that the Seville is quite righteous.
 So, to make a long story very slightly shorter, we have agreed to make our respective cases in dueling Curbside Classic fashion, and this is my assault.

 En garde, sir: